claudioalvesmachado/price-grid/README.md

 # price-grid
- a simple page with price grid
+ a simple page with price list, made based on a challenge from the frontendmento.io website